 The Company issued stock options to executive members of management during the year ended June 26, 2013.
 The stock options vest over a period of 10 years and expire if unexercised after 10 years.
-The options have accelerated vesting provisions if certain financial performance measures are met or a change of control event occurs.
-At December 30, 2020 there were 194.8052 options outstanding, all of which had vested.
+The options have accelerated vesting provisions if certain financial performance measures are met, or a change of control event occurs.
+On December 29, 2021 and December 30, 2020, there were 194.8052 options outstanding, all of which had vested.
 The value of these options at the grant date was determined to be insignificant.
+The remaining contractual life of the vested options is 2.5 years at December 29, 2021.